Mictronics/readsb-protobuf/README.md

 host system with dump1090-fa, it doesn't use or modify its resources.
 However both programs will not share a receiver device at the same time and in parallel.

+This version uses Googles protocol buffer for data storage and exchange with web application.
+Saves up to 70% in storage space and bandwidth.

 ###### Disclaimer
 This is a personal, hobbyist project with no commercial background.

 ## Modifications:

+* Storing and exchanging aircraft meta data using Protocol Buffer.
 * Light and dark theme.
 * Add max distance to stats.json.
 * Add VRS JSON network writer.